The Pure Power of The Mushroom Network

 We’re not talking mustard gas here, more like antifungal, antibacterial and antiviral molecules.
 During World War II, the discovery of Penicillin from the Penicillium chrysogenum mould variety (shout out to mould) became a life-saving drug.

-Now, because of its powerful beta-glucan content, medicinal fungi are widely used in the Western world to treat sclerosis, immune diseases and high cholesterol.
+Now, because of its powerful beta-glucan content, functional fungi are widely used in the Western world to treat sclerosis, immune diseases and high cholesterol.

 Is there anything mushrooms can’t do?!